Find Grad Schools

 28 Yearly Graduations

 The 2nd most popular school in the country for aerospace engineering majors who are seeking their doctor's degree is University of Michigan - Ann Arbor.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-For the 2020-2021 academic year, 28 doctor's degrees were handed out to aerospace engineering majors at U-M. About 18% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 28 people received their doctor's degree in aerospace engineering from U-M. About 6% of this group were women, and 6% were students from an underrepresented racial-ethnic group.

 27 Yearly Graduations

 The 3rd most popular school in the country for aerospace engineering majors who are seeking their doctor's degree is Georgia Institute of Technology - Main Campus.
 Roughly 39,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,570 per year.
-During the 2020-2021 academic year, 27 people received their doctor's degree in aerospace engineering from Georgia Tech.
-About 7% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
+During the most recent year for which we have data, 27 people received their doctor's degree in aerospace engineering from Georgia Tech.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 17% were women.

 #4